AndreaFCR/AndreaFCR/README.md

 ## 📖 About me

 #### <em> I'm a computational biologist who decided to change her life becoming a "tech girl" as a newbie front-end developer.
-Here, you can find stuff I'm learning and working on.
+Here you can find stuff I'm learning and working on.
 Take a look!</em> 😉

 <br />